Patient Relations Liason

 Consent for Treatment

-Your free and willing consent to treatment is a prerequisite condition to its implementation.
-In order to decide on the proposed treatment, you have the right to receive full and updated information about your diagnosis, the proposed treatment, the medical risks and any possible side effects involved.
+Your free and willing consent to treatment is a prerequisite to its implementation.
+To decide on the proposed treatment, you have the right to receive full and updated information about your diagnosis, the proposed treatment, the medical risks and any possible side effects involved.

 Likewise, you may request details on any existing alternative treatments and information on the dangers and risks involved in abstaining from treatment.